Pylons/pyramid/docs/narr/configuration.rst

 the intent of the configuration decoration.

-In the example above, this is best represented as the scanner translating the arguments to :class:`repoze.bfg.view.bfg_view` into a call to the :meth:`repoze.bfg.configuration.Configurator.add_view` method, effectively:
+In the example above, this is best represented as the scanner translating the arguments to :class:`pyramid.view.bfg_view` into a call to the :meth:`pyramid.configuration.Configurator.add_view` method, effectively:

 .. ignore-next-block